On this page:

 - 2 years – refusing a drug test.

-The only exception to this is if a driver gets an for drug driving.
+The only exception to this is if a driver gets an infringement notice for drug driving.
 Drivers who get a drug driving infringement will have their licence suspended instead of cancelled.
 This means that, VicRoads will return their licence when the suspension period ends.
 If a driver licence is cancelled, the driver will have to apply to be relicensed.

 Behaviour change program